 In this guide, we will present to you all the information you need to know about buying property in Spain as an expat.
-This includes spanish property prices, legal steps, how to find and fiance a property there, and much more.
+This includes Spanish property prices, legal steps, how to buy a property in Spain, and much more.

 Homeownership and Overview of The Real Estate Market

 Homeownership in Spain is unusually high.
-About 80% of Spanish residents own their own homes.
+About 80 percent of Spanish residents own their own homes.